meisharko/MeiLeonard-DIP392-ADB/README.md

 • Using Python's built-in "pickle" module, we created a feature that allows game states to be saved and loaded.
 The game board, the current player, and the score are all part of the recorded data.
 • We created tags for each significant release of our code using Git to version control it.
 • Using Pyinstaller, we made a standalone executable for the game and tested it on both Windows and Mac OS.

+Testing
+Instructions: Week 10
+Journal
+The following prompts are meant to aid your thought process as you complete the testing portion of this exercise.
+Please respond to each of the prompts below and feel free to add additional notes.
+●	Have you changed any requirements since you completed the black box test plan?
+If so, list changes below and update your black-box test plan appropriately.
+●	No changes have been made to the requirements since completing the black box test plan.

+●	List the classes of your implementation.
+For each class, list equivalence classes, boundary values, and paths through code that you should test.

+•	Class: GameBoard Equivalence classes:
+•	Game board size: 7x6, 8x8, 10x7, etc.
+•	Number of players: 2
+•	Player moves: valid moves, invalid moves
+•	Winning conditions: horizontal, vertical, diagonal, tie

+•	Boundary values:
+•	Minimum game board size: 7x6
+•	Maximum game board size: No maximum size specified
+•	Maximum number of players: 2

+•	Paths through code:
+•	Initialization of game board
+•	Validating player moves
+•	Checking for winning conditions
+•	Handling ties

+•	Class: Player Equivalence classes:
+•	Player ID: 1, 2 Boundary values: None Paths through code:
+•	Initialization of player
+•	Handling player moves

+●	Other notes:
+●	It is important to test the game thoroughly to ensure that it meets all of the specified requirements and is easy to use for the end-users.